- Code GERM3051

 - Areas of interest Cultural Studies, European Languages, European Studies, Literature

 This course will examine key themes in German literary and cultural studies.
-Through the study of widely acclaimed texts and novels, students will gain a critical appreciation of significant currents in German culture and society, and their broader historical context.
-Students will develop specialist vocabulary and skills enabling them to discuss these texts and authors using sophisticated oral and written German.
+Through the study of acclaimed novels and texts, which may include film and other media, students will gain a critical appreciation of significant currents in German culture and society, and their broader historical context.
+Students will develop specialist vocabulary and skills enabling them to discuss these texts using sophisticated oral and written German.

-Each iteration of this course will be based around particular modules or themes, which may include the following:
+Each iteration of this course will be based around particular modules or themes.
+These may include (but are not limited to) the following:

 - Dance and performance studies